 What about the sugar content of foods?

 What about food proteins triggering blood vessel inflammation?

 What food factors increase clotting and increase the workload on the heart?

 What dietary factors are protective against ischemic damage to the heart and brain?

 Other Arterial Pathogens include:

-2. Food proteins acting as antigens > immune events
+2. Food proteins acting as antigens > inflammation

 The mechanisms of arterial disease in diabetics appear to be multiple.
 A cascading series of adverse events follows the onset of high blood sugars and can only be controlled by complete, comprehensive diet and increased exercise.
 The problems of diabetics can be generalized somewhat to all people with arteriosclerosis and a prudent policy would be to reduce the sugars, sucrose and fructose in the diet.
 You should not add extra sugar to food.
 You never buy a bag of sugar, a bottle of syrup, a pot of honey, or a can of molasses.